asierabreu/spark-course/README.md

 *now wait for cluster to be created and provisioned (~20 min)*
 ```

-4. Login to the cluster and setup password-less access between cluster machines
+4. Login to the master VM and setup password-less access between cluster machines

 ```
 vagrant ssh master